dldnxks12/MARL/README.md

 - Background : Single Agent (Fully observable / No delay)

-      By Markovian property, the optimal polic can be obtained by dynamic programming
+      By Markovian property, the optimal policy can be obtained by dynamic programming
-        - Value Iteration
+        - Value Iteration (VI)
-        - Policy Iteration
+        - Policy Iteration (PI)

       But, VI, PI requires the knowledge of model (transition kernal, reward function) Then, learning the policy without knowing the model?
 Learns the policy from experiences!